mbehr1/dlt-logs/README.md

   - be enabled/disabled if the config is enabled/disabled
   - positive filters get enabled if the config "zoom in" button is used and vice versa on "zoom out"
   - negative filters will be disabled if the config "zoom in" button is used  and vice versa on "zoom out"
-- **Configs** can be automatically enabled if lifecycles with a specific ECUs are detected.
-To enable this set the "autoEnableIf" regex for that config to e.g. "ecu1|ecu2".
+- **Configs** can be automatically enabled if lifecycles with a specific ECUs are detected. **Automatic enabling only implemented yet for the deprecated "Open DLT files via deprecated NodeJS implementation...".** To enable this set the "autoEnableIf" regex for that config to e.g. "ecu1|ecu2".
 Configs allow to quickly configure different configurations or use-cases/scenes for that you want to use different filter configurations.
 E.g.
   - ECU1
     - generic (this config can be referred to as "ECU1/generic")
     - crashes